maar34/collect.maar.world/collections/_documentation/int-players.md

 Are you curious about how music and technology are coming together to create a new era of musical creation and exploration?
 We are excited to be exploring the boundaries of what's possible in music and sound, using a combination of cutting-edge technology and a deep curiosity about what's possible.

 Our mission is to create a network of playful music tools that allow users to take control of their sound in new and exciting ways.
-On of these tools are the "ENT Music Players," and they are designed to be accessible to anyone, whether you're a professional musician or a complete novice.
+On of these tools are the "Interplanetary Players," and they are designed to be accessible to anyone, whether you're a professional musician or a complete novice.

 ![]({{ site.baseurl }}/img/docs/interplanetary-music-players.png)